ilkerozgen/BBC-News-Classifier/README.md

 - **Test Set**: 557 articles
 - **Preprocessing**: Each column indicates the number of occurrences of a given word for a document instance.

+> **Note**: Due to the size of the dataset, it cannot be shared on GitHub.
+Please contact the project owner if you need access to the dataset.

 ## Tech Stack

 - **Programming Language**: Python